 Quantitative skills and knowledge in statistics are necessary for success in the Policy Studies program.
 Prior coursework in statistics and microeconomics on your transcript is a strong indication of preparedness to undertake graduate-level policy studies, and your application will be more competitive if you can demonstrate strong foundations in these areas.

 In the Quantitative Skills Statement, the admissions application asks you to identify coursework you have taken that covers these areas, and invites you to (1) highlight other experience you may have in applying these methods and skills, or to (2) indicate a plan for completing prerequisite coursework prior to matriculating.

-The GRE is not required for admission, but strong scores will strengthen your application.
+The GRE is NOT required for admission, but strong scores can strengthen your application.
 The GRE institutional code for the UW is 4854, if you wish to send them.
-While there is no score required for consideration, scores of 153 Verbal and 144 Quantitative (new scale) are considered competitive.
+While there is no minimum score required for consideration, scores of 153 Verbal and 144 Quantitative (new scale) are considered competitive.